 - Pages 34-49 (2.56 MB) Includes sections on Brachiopoda, Mollusca, Annelida, Arthropoda, Echinodermata, Hemichordata, Chordata, and plants.

-As a result of a generous donation, a cast of a Tyrannosaurus rex skull now welcomes visitors to the Middletown office of the Survey.
+As a result of a generous donation, a cast of a Tyrannosaurus rex skull now welcomes visitors to the Pittsburgh office of the Survey.
 Although dinosaur tracks have been found in Pennsylvania, fossil delights in the state go far beyond dinosaurs.
 For example, see the next article below.

 News about Swatara Gap